PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.35 =
 * Fixed: Fixed broken cart redirect back to the cart page after editing a cart item.
 * Fixed: Fixed broken deletion of the original cart item after editing an item which resulted always in 2 cart items with each edit.

+= 1.6.36 =
+* Fixed: fixed timing issues when trying to add saved designs into the basket

+= 1.6.37 =
+* Added Price callback to manually control the prices displayed inside the editor.

+= 1.6.38 =
+* Added support for pushing in user values and user acf fields as form field values automatically